For those of you considering dip applications in your conformal coating process, the following are general guidelines to bear in mind

 - Avoid Coating Buildup

 Orient the assemblies to drain to a corner if feasible rather than having a buildup of coating along the bottom unit edge.
 This may not be possible due to the assembly shape, geometry and /or component population density.

 - Determine Immersion Speed

-This speed must smooth and slow to allow the coating to invade the stand-off areas and avoid trapping air under components.
+The speed must be smooth and slow to allow the coating to penetrate the stand-off areas and avoid trapping air under components.

 - Determine Immersion Dwell Time

 Allow adequate time (generally less than a minute) for the coating to fill all the necessary spaces to be coated.